Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • olives - 10 pieces.

-Salad "Capital" according to the restaurant recipe is prepared as follows:
+The Stolichny salad is prepared according to a restaurant recipe as follows:

-1. Boiled or fried game or poultry, boiled peeled potatoes, fresh, pickled or pickled cucumbers, hard-boiled eggs, cut into thin slices (2-2.5 centimeters), and chop lettuce leaves.
+1. Cut boiled or fried game or poultry, boiled peeled potatoes, fresh, salted or pickled cucumbers, hard-boiled eggs into thin slices (2-2.5 centimeters), and chop green salad leaves.

-2. Mix all chopped products, season with mayonnaise sauce, add Southern sauce for taste
+2. Mix all the chopped products, season with mayonnaise sauce, add “Yuzhny” sauce for taste.

-3. Put the mixed salad in a salad bowl and decorate with mugs or slices of hard-boiled eggs, slices of pickles, lettuce, thin circles of fresh cucumbers.
+3. Place the mixed salad in a heap in a salad bowl and decorate with mugs or slices of hard-boiled eggs, pieces of pickles, lettuce, thin mugs of fresh cucumbers.

-On the salad, you can put beautifully sliced game fillets, crayfish necks or pieces of canned crabs and olives
+On the salad you can put beautifully sliced game fillets, crayfish tails or pieces of canned crab and olives

 Ingredients: